UMWEDU/umw-admissions-sync/_pages/visit.md

 <ul>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/Search">Tours &amp; information sessions</a>: Learn about UMW and take a student-led tour.
 Separate sessions are offered for high school students, transfer students, and those interested in our graduate courses.
 Sessions are held Monday through Friday at 10:30 a.m. and 2 p.m. and most Saturdays at 10:30 a.m.</li>
  	<li><a href="/admissions/visit/open-houses/">Open houses</a>: Get a glimpse of UMW academics, athletics, and student life.
 See classrooms, residence halls, and other key campus spots.</li>
+ 	<li><a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577db2b56b5bf984f02b6c934f135280728">Step onto UMW</a>: Attend an information session, take a tour, hear from a student panel, attend a financial aid workshop, dinner and the 26th Annual Step Show Competition (dinner and competition tickets provided for the student only).
+If you're interested in participating in on-site admissions, please apply by February 1.
+Event is reserved for high school seniors.</li>
  	<li><a href="/admissions/visit/shadow-a-student/">Shadow a student</a>: Get up close and personal!
 Pick your visit based on your academic interests and follow a current student through a typical day on campus.
 Reserved for high school seniors.</li>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/GroupUrl?gid=53045964a5260b561642578a0eff909e407e44">Interview</a>: Applying to UMW as a first-year student?
 Share who you are with our Admissions staff directly.
 Interviews are not required, but will place you in consideration for a "top-up" scholarship that ranges between $1,000-$7,000.
-Interviews are reserved for high school seniors.</li>
+Interviews are reserved for high school seniors and are being held until March 1.</li>
  	<li><a href="/admissions/visit/group-tours/">Group tours</a>: Register in advance to tour UMW and our amazing facilities with a group from your middle- or high-school, or other organization.</li>
 </ul>
 <h2>Virtual:</h2>